leonklingele/tls13-spec/draft-ietf-tls-tls13.md

 - A string that consists of octet 32 (0x20) repeated 64 times
 - The context string
-- A single 0 byte which serves as the separator
+- A single 0-byte which serves as the separator
 - The content to be signed

 This structure is intended to prevent an attack on previous versions of TLS in which the ServerKeyExchange format meant that attackers could obtain a signature of a message with a chosen 32-byte prefix (ClientHello.random).
-The initial 64 byte pad clears that prefix along with the server-controlled ServerHello.random.
+The initial 64-byte pad clears that prefix along with the server-controlled ServerHello.random.

 The context string for a server signature is